What is an approved Family Day Home?

 How are the Family Day Homes monitored?

 Family Day Homes are monitored by unannounced monthly inspections, and 2 comprehensive safety inspections per year by our agency.
-They are also inspected by the Child and Family Services Authority and the Alberta Child Care Accreditation.
+They are also inspected by the Child and Family Services Authority.

 How are the Fees Paid?